 - Probability and Statistics

-Course Requirements: In addition to the examinations described above, before advancement to candidacy every student in the Ph.D. program must earn a grade of 'B' or better in one course in each of the three subject areas in which they do not pass a Preliminary Examination.
+Course Requirements: Before advancement to candidacy: every student in the Ph.D. program must show competency in five core areas of mathematics (Algebra, Analysis, Applied Mathematics, Probability/Statistics, and Topology) by both passing two Qualifying Examinations as explained above, and by earning a grade of 'B' or better in one course in each of the three subject areas in which they do not take a Qualifying Examination.
 The courses may be selected from the following choices:

 |or MAT 7210||Partial Differential Equations|